renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/configuration/config-file.md

 # Config file

-Trivy can be customized by tweaking a `vul.yaml` file.
+Vul can be customized by tweaking a `vul.yaml` file.
 The config path can be overridden by the `--config` flag.

 An example is [here][example].